about us

 Thank you to these amazing Corporate Fans for your support!

-Corporate Fans are businesses and individuals who support Keshet and connect to community members and art enthusiasts through sponsorship of Keshet’s ongoing, virtual and in-person performance season.
-Learn more by emailing Advancement@KeshetArts.org.
+Corporate Fans are businesses and individuals who support Keshet and connect to community members and art enthusiasts through sponsorship of Keshet’s ongoing performance season.
+Click here to learn more!

 Thank you to these amazing Funders for your support!